leon-thomm/Ryven/docs/README.md

 ### Data Input Widgets

-Input widgets are custom widgets you can program for input ports of the node.
+Input widgets are custom widgets you can program for data input ports of a node.

-- Custom input widget names must be unique _inside the same node_.
+Custom input widget names must be unique _inside the same node_.
 Other nodes can have same custom input widget names.

-There are standard widgets for data inputs which you can select in the NodeManager for the pre defined ports, or you can also use them when programatically adding new inputs (see section _API_ -> _Ports_ above).
+There are standard widgets for data inputs which you can select in the NodeManager for the initial ports, or you can also use them when programatically adding new inputs (see section _API_ -> _Ports_).
 But you can also program custom widgets for data inputs.

-When using custom input widgets, you must define them in the _Input Widgets_ area in the NodeManager and give the exact name in the _input widget name_ line edit of the input or in the function call.
-Multiple inputs can have the same custom widget.
-The 'Yes' and 'No' radio buttons (in NodeManager) specify whether your input has a widget at all or not.
-Execution inputs do not have custom widgets, so then you can ignore the whole widgets part of the input's widget in the 'Inputs' field.
+When using custom input widgets, you must define them in the _Input Widgets_ area in the NodeManager and give the exact name in the _input widget name_ line edit of the input or in the equivalent API method call.
+Different inputs can use the same custom widget.

-After you stated the existence of the custom input widget in the NodeManager and saved the node in a package, the metacode files that you can edit should be in the 'widgets' folder of your node.
-Programming a custom widget almost does not differ from programming a main widget.
+Programming a custom input widget almost does not differ from programming a main widget.

-The only difference is that you need to fill the _get_val()_ method which should return the value that the widget represents.
-This value will be used (when called _self.input(index)_) if the port is not connected to some other node.
+The only difference is that you need to fill the _get_val()_ method which should return the value the widget currently holds.
+This value will only be used (by calling _self.input(index)_ in the node's class) if the port is not connected to some other node.

-## Full Example
+## Full Example \[OUTDATED\]

 Because getting into this without a full example is a bit hard at first, here I take you through the process of creating an example node using all standard features.